 1 tsp sesame oil 2 tbsp pineapple juice (or water)

-First cut a fresh pineapple into chunks.
-Click on the link to find out how to cut a fresh pineapple.
+Cut a fresh pineapple into chunks.
 Pan fry the chunks with a little bit of oil (olive, coconut & macadamia oils are good choices) until golden & crunchy on the edges.

 Chop the leaves if you find them too chunky.
 Prepare the dressing by mixing the remaining ingredients.
-Drizzle the sea Lettuce leaves with the dressing and combine.
+Drizzle the dressing over the Sea Lettuce leaves.

 Serve individual portions in a serving spoon as per the picture and top with a piece of grilled/roasted pineapple.
 Season with freshly ground black pepper.

-A word of warning: sea lettuce likes to grow in nutrient rich waters and can grow in polluted areas.
-Although Sea Lettuce grows in abundance in New Zealand, commercial harvest is not permitted.
-Our Sea Lettuce is currently imported from Europe.
+A word of warning: Sea Lettuce likes to grow in nutrient rich waters and can grow in polluted areas, if you are foraging for your own sea lettuce from the beach, please ensure you are collecting in a clean, uncontaminated area.
+Although Sea Lettuce grows in abundance in New Zealand, commercial harvest is not permitted, so Pacific Harvest currently imports it from Europe.